bigcode-project/bigcodebench/README.md

 ## 💻 LLM-generated Code

-We share pre-generated code samples from LLMs we have [evaluated](https://huggingface.co/spaces/bigcode/bigcodebench-leaderboard):
+We share pre-generated code samples from LLMs we have [evaluated](https://huggingface.co/spaces/bigcode/bigcodebench-leaderboard) on the full set:
 *  See the attachment of our [v0.2.1.post7](https://github.com/bigcode-project/bigcodebench/releases/tag/v0.2.1.post7).
 We include `sanitized_samples_calibrated.zip` for your convenience.

 ## 🧑 Advanced Usage